kptdev/kpt/site/content/en/reference/live/init/_index.md

 ```
 DIR:
   Path to a package directory.
 The directory must contain exactly
   one ConfigMap with the grouping object annotation.
+If the
+  RESOURCE_GROUP_INVENTORY environment variable is set, the
+  package must have a Kptfile.
 ```

 #### Flags